DerrickC/Kal/README.markdown

 Integrating Kal into Your Project
 ---------------------------------

-Kal is compiled as a static library, and the recommended way to add it to your project is to use Xcode's "dependent project" facilities by following these step-by-step instructions:

 * Just drag "Kal/src/" and drop it into your project.
 * Add "Localizable.strings" file and add
 ```ruby